captbaritone/grats/website/docs/06-faq/01-limitations.md

   | "B";
 ```

-This is because we rely on the TypeScript compiler to tell us which docblocsk
+This is because we rely on the TypeScript compiler to tell us which docblocks
 are "attached" to a given AST node, and TypeScript doesn't see those comments as
 attached to anything.
 In the future we could explore implementing our own
 comment attachment, but it is a difficult problem.